How 3D Printing is Disrupting the $280 Billion Jewelry Industry

 3D printers can produce master models that are used to form room temperature vulcanization (RTV) molds and even durable high temperature vulcanized rubber molds.

-“With the quality that you can get with SLA and Formlabs technology for printing these jewelry pieces, you can jump straight from the 3D printed part to a master mold,” said Formlabs' Jewelry Vertical Product Manager Amos Dudley.
+“With the quality that you can get with SLA 3D printing for printing these jewelry pieces, you can jump straight from the 3D printed part to a master mold,” said Formlabs' Jewelry Vertical Product Manager Amos Dudley.
 “The surface finish is already so smooth that it doesn't require very much finishing.
 You can use that as the rubber mold for creating the final wax parts that go into production.”

 Competitive Independent Jewelers

 When new technology is finally made available to the public, it usually comes with a high price tag and a complicated interface, restricting it to users with deep pockets and technical savvy.
-Previous generations of 3D printers required both significant maintenance and a skilled operator in addition to thousands of dollars.
-Nevertheless, Dudley notes, “3D printing has become much more affordable, offering unique opportunities to independent jewelers.”
+Previous generations of jewelry 3D printers required both significant maintenance and a skilled operator in addition to thousands of dollars of investment that limited them to the largest jewelry manufacturers and casting houses.
+Nevertheless, Dudley notes, “3D printing has become much more affordable, offering unique opportunities to independent jewelry makers.”

-The lower cost and higher-quality technology have made the digital workflow a viable method of manufacturing.
+The lower cost and higher-quality jewelry 3D printing technology have made the digital workflow a viable method of manufacturing.
 “In the coming years, we're going to see a growing trend in that segment, with smaller jewelers adopting these technologies and becoming less centralized,” Dudley said.

-This shift to increasingly competitive independent jewelers will continue as the industry becomes more familiar with resin 3D printing.
-Historically jewelry 3D printing has been dominated by complex and expensive wax printers.
-With affordable desktop printers like the Form 3, the technology is becoming available to more jewelers, especially smaller independent ones.
+This shift to increasingly competitive independent jewelers will continue as the industry becomes more familiar with castable resin 3D printing.
+Historically jewelry 3D printing has been dominated by complex and expensive wax 3D printers.
+With affordable desktop jewelry 3D printers like the Form 3, the technology is becoming available to more jewelers, especially smaller independent ones.

 The Future of the Jewelry Industry

-Owing to the formerly high cost of large-scale 3D printing and the perceived barrier-to-entry of digital jewelry design, jewelry 3D printing, despite its potential, currently represents a relatively small fraction of the market.
+Owing to the formerly high cost of large-scale 3D printing and the perceived barrier-to-entry of digital jewelry design, 3D printed jewelry, despite its potential, currently represents a relatively small fraction of the market.